How I teach

 The biggest challenge to learning tango is not tango.
 It is the unhealthy posture and movement we have practiced every day of our lives.
 To overcome that we must learn to practice tango every moment of every day of our lives.

-My initial class is always a vinyasa of individual movement.
 This is a class which uses breath and mental imagery to bring focus and awareness.
 It feels in many ways like a class of Tai Chi.
 It is not like a typical dance class.
 It is very much centered on awareness with slow intentional movement.
 If you have ever practiced yoga or a meditative martial art, this class may seem similar, and like those practices, this practice may also build a substantial amount of chi energy in the room.

 The goals of this class are: